 Another way that Title VI may be implicated is in the way a TANF agency serves limited English proficient (LEP) individuals.
-Under Title VI regulations, to avoid discrimination on the basis of national origin, TANF agencies must take reasonable steps to provide meaningful access for LEP individuals.
-Since every TANF agency serves a different population, TANF agency obligations to LEP individuals may vary.
+Under Title VI regulations, to avoid discrimination on the basis of national origin, “TANF agencies must take reasonable steps to provide meaningful access for LEP individuals.
+The manner in which TANF agencies meet this obligation to LEP individuals may vary.”
 Federal guidance has set forth the following four factors that recipients of Federal financial assistance, including TANF agencies, may use in determining their responsibilities to provide meaningful access for LEP individuals:

 A TANF agency that serves a substantial LEP population has determined that interpreter services are needed when questioning LEP applicants about critical eligibility issues.
 In lieu of providing competent and timely interpreter services, the TANF agency advises the applicants to bring friends or relatives to serve as interpreters during these appointments.
 This is an example of conduct that may violate Title VI's obligation to take reasonable steps to provide meaningful access.